On the desk · Uranium

 What we are watching into FY 2026

 - All-in mining cost at McArthur and Cigar as tonnage ramps toward licensed capacity.
-The gap between cash cost and AISC is where the operating leverage shows up first.
+The gap between cash cost and AISC is where the unit-cost compression shows up first.

 - Long-term contract book volume and average realized price each quarter.
 A rising contract book at rising average prices is the single most important number in the deck.